atahiraj/vsopc/README.md

 $ ./vsopc <options> file
 ```

-See `ressource` folder fore more information on the compiler and the VSOP language.
+See `resource` folder for more information on the compiler and the VSOP language.

 ## License